sltc2024/sltc2024.github.io/index.md

 ### Invited Speakers

-* **David Samuel** won the CoNLL 2023 Shared Task on training a language model on a fixed data budget of 10 or 100 million tokens, also called the BabyLM challenge.
-Their submission outperformed much larger models trained on trillions of tokens.
+* **David Samuel** is a PhD student in the Language Technology Group at the University of Oslo.
+His team's submission won the CoNLL 2023 Shared Task on training a language model on a fixed data budget of 10 or 100 million tokens, also called the BabyLM challenge.
+It outperformed much larger models trained on trillions of tokens.
 In this talk, David will share his insights on what is needed for successful pre-training with small corpora.
-* TBA.
+* **Tiago Pimentel** is a Postdoc at ETH Zürich and holds a PhD from the University of Cambridge.
+His work on information theory as a tool to understand linguistics and language models has been groundbreaking, with important applications such as probing representations for linguistic structure and improving sampling strategies in generative models.

 ### Organizers